 With the holiday season underway, I am once again in a constant state of stress.
 No, I’m not worried about the big family get together or the holiday budget.
 And no, the constant mob that surrounds the mall isn’t getting to me.
 There is one thing that weighs on me during the holiday season: what do I buy my significant other for Christmas?

-It seems that every year, despite her constant hint dropping and a numbered list of things to get her (ranked by how happy she’ll be upon reception) I still end up missing the mark.
+It seems that every year, despite the constant hint dropping and a numbered list of things to get.
+I still end up missing the mark.
 I get the wrong brand, wrong color, wrong size; you name it, I do it.
 This year, I am determined to succeed, but this got me thinking…if I am so worried about a single gift, how do my potential clients feel while making a decision that could affect their business for months?

 What kind of entertainment do they offer?

 A quick way to shorten your list of potential agencies down is to look at what kind of entertainment they offer and for what type of events?
 Do they have entertainment specifically geared towards fundraisers, corporate holiday parties, company picnics?
 If the agency you are considering doesn’t cater to the event you are planning, you might want to look somewhere else because this probably means they do not specialize in the type of event you are planning.

 You might also want to look elsewhere if the agency does not have the type of entertainment you are considering.
 A good agency should have a plethora of entertainment options from hypnotists to comedians.
 If they can’t offer a variety of options they might not be the agency for you.